 The Bachelor of Fine Arts degree in Studio Art is a professional degree that will prepare you to pursue graduate studio art degrees and/or become a professional artist.
 Students interested in the BFA apply for acceptance into the program in their junior year.

 The degree consists of 73 credit hours, 15 of which are art history courses that provide the foundation for analyzing art on a formal level and also teach you the historical framework of western art.
 The final 30 hours are to be completed in advanced studio courses with an emphasis in one or more areas including six hours in your senior project, and which will culminate in a one-person exhibition.

 The Studio Art minor is a popular option for non-art majors.
 Students must complete 18 hours of course credit in Studio Art, including two surveys of western art history courses.

-- Been accepted into MFA graduate programs with fellowship awards
+- Have been accepted into MFA graduate programs with fellowship awards

-- Been accepted into artist residency and teaching programs
+- Have been accepted into artist residency and teaching programs

 Many of our BFA majors have gone on to complete MFA graduate programs in the areas of sculpture, photography, ceramics, painting and printmaking.
 Some graduate programs include: